 PECO uses a photocatalyst.
 Traditionally, many photocatalysts were activated by UV-C light, which can produce ozone.
 Molekule devices contain UV-A light, also known as “blacklight,” that is proven not to produce ozone.

 In addition, independent laboratory testing has confirmed that not only does PECO not generate any ozone, it actually removes it from the air.
 When Molekule devices are running the natural transition of ozone out of the atmosphere is sped up to make the air cleaner.
 Of course, Molekule is also certified by the California Air Resources Board to be ozone safe, as is required by law to sell our devices in California.
-We have also made the ozone test report that we submitted to the California Air Resources Board available on our website.
+We have also made the ozone test reports that we submitted to the California Air Resources Board available on our website.

 Where ozone comes from